avik-pal/RayTracer.jl/README.md

 A Ray Tracer written completely in Julia.
 This allows us to leverage the AD capablities provided by Zygote to differentiate through the Ray Tracer.

+**WARNING** : Current examples are broken due to change in the Camera API.

 ## INSTALLATION

 The package is currently not registered.
 So open up a Julia 1.1+ repl and enter the pkg mode.